Staten Island: Theater

 The St. George Theatre serves as a cultural arts center, hosting educational programs, architectural tours, television and film shoots, concerts, comedy, Broadway touring companies, and small and large children's shows.
 Artists who have performed there include the B-52's, Jonas Brothers, Tony Bennett, and Don McLean.
 In 2012, the NBC musical drama Smash series filmed several scenes there.

 The Ritz Theater in Port Richmond, a movie theater and vaudeville venue now a home-improvement showroom, once hosted the biggest names in rock and roll and show business.
 The theater was built by Isle Theatrical and opened in 1924.
 From 1970 to 1972, the theater had an arrangement with a Manhattan club that enabled them to bring top names, many of whom are now in the Rock and Roll Hall of Fame, to the location.
 The Stadium Theatre was a 1,037-seat movie theater in Tottenville from 1927 to 1957.
-In January 1969 it re-opened as the New Stadium Theatre and was a rock-music venue, but by the 1970s it had become the site of a roller rink.
+In January 1969, it reopened as the New Stadium Theatre, a rock music venue, but by the 1970s, it had become the site of a roller rink.

 The Lane Theater in New Dorp opened on February 10, 1938, and was operated by Charles, Lewis and Elias Moses.
 The theater's interior has been landmarked since November 1988.
 Starting in 1998, several concerts were hosted; and the theater briefly hosted "The EleMent" nightclub in 2001.
-After renovations were completed in summer 2009, Uncle Vinnie's Comedy Club opened there, operating until 2011.
+After renovations were completed in summer 2009, Uncle Vinnie's Comedy Club opened there and operated until 2011.
 In 2012 the building became the home of the Crossroads Church.